Ron256/DSC540AdvancedMachineLearning/README.md

 Depaul Advanced Machine Learning class taken from Jan 3 2022 to March 20 2022.

 Home Work Project 1:
-We used the Breast Cancer Wisconsin dataset from the uci archive website to load it into pandas where I had to investigate the column types, check the statistical summary of numerical features with a goal determining the variables with the largest and smallest values.
+I used the Breast Cancer Wisconsin dataset from the uci archive website to load it into pandas where I had to investigate the column types, check the statistical summary of numerical features with a goal determining the variables with the largest and smallest values.
 I derived a correlation heatmap, which helped to determine any largely correlated variables.
 I went a head to use sklearn's tran_test_split() function to create the split of the dataset.
 I initiated the Gaussian Naive Bayes and logistic regression classifiers:
 - to fit the model
 - make predictions